cloudflare/cloudflare-docs/content/workers/tutorials/github-sms-notifications-using-twilio/index.md

 1. Go to your GitHub repository's **Settings** > **Webhooks** > **Add webhook**.

 2. Set the Payload URL to the `/webhook` path on your Worker URL.
-You can find your worker URL by populating [your account id in the `wrangler.toml`](/workers/wrangler/configuration/#zone-id-route) file and then [running `wrangler publish` in your command line](/workers/wrangler/commands/#publish) to generate a live URL for your Worker.
+You can find your worker URL by populating [your account id in the `wrangler.toml`](/workers/wrangler/configuration/#zone-id-route) file and then [running `wrangler deploy` in your command line](/workers/wrangler/commands/#deploy) to generate a live URL for your Worker.

 3. In the **Content type** dropdown, select _application/json_.